Metropolitan Museum of Art The most incredible encyclopedic museum in the Americas comes stocked with its own Egyptian temple.

 Roosevelt Island River and skyscraper views from Louis Kahn’s Franklin D Roosevelt Four Freedoms Park.

 Cantor Roof Garden Bar From late April through October, the rooftop garden at the Met offers incredible views.

 East River State Park Take in an inspiring sweep of Midtown from the Williamsburg waterfront.

 Central Park The city’s most famous park has more than 800 acres of rolling meadows and boulder-topped hillocks.

-High Line A thin stripe of green with wild plants and surprising vantage points atop a former rail line.
+High Line A thin stripe of green with playful public art and surprising vantage points atop a former rail line.